ipv64net/vpn-gateway/README.md

-# vpn-gateway
+# IPv64.net VPN Gateway Docker Client
-A docker client for the IPv64.net VPN gateway.
+A lightweight docker client for the IPv64.net VPN gateway.
+The client should be lightweight and work on all common devices.

 docker build -t ipv64-vpn-gateway-client .